-■ Southwest Research Institute and the U.S. Air Force Materiel Command designed and developed an automated system for the preparation of deficiency report analysis information reports (DRAIRS).
-A DRAIR provides Air Force engineers with an analysis of an aircraft item's performance history, including maintenance, supply, and cost.
-A DRAIR also recommends improvements for a deficient materiel or aircraft part.
-The successful design, development, and deployment of the DRAIR ADVISER system by applying a combination of knowledge-based system and database management techniques are the subject of this article.
+Southwest Research Institute (SwRI) and the U.S. Air Force Materiel Command designed and developed an automated system for the preparation of Deficiency Report Analysis Information Reports (DRAIRs).
+The DRAIR provides Air Force engineers with an analysis of an aircraft item's performance history that includes maintenance, supply, and cost.
+The DRAIR also recommends improvements for a deficient materiel or aircraft part.
+The successful design, development, and deployment of the DRAIR Advisor system by applying a combination of knowledge-based system and database management techniques are the subject of this paper.